Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Modified principal nest

 \subsection{Combinatorics of a map}

-If a map $P_{c_0}$ is renormalizable, there is a maximal homeomorphic copy $\M^{1}_{d} \ni c_{0}$ of the connectedness locus within the connectedness locus satisfying the following properties (see\cite{DH2}): For $c\in\M^{1}_{d}\setminus \{\textrm{root}\}$, $P_{c}:z \mapsto z^{d}+c$ is renormalizable, and in addition, there is a holomorphic motion of the dividing fixed point $\alpha _{c}$ and the rays landing at it on a neighborhood of $\M^{1}_{d} \setminus \{\textrm{root}\}$, such that the renormalization of $P_{c}$ is associated to this fixed point and external rays.
+If a map $P_{c_0}$ is renormalizable, there is a unique maximal homeomorphic copy $\M^{1}_{d} \ni c_{0}$ of the connectedness locus within the connectedness locus satisfying the following properties (see\cite{DH2}): For $c\in\M^{1}_{d}\setminus \{\textrm{root}\}$, $P_{c}:z \mapsto z^{d}+c$ is renormalizable, and in addition, there is a holomorphic motion of the dividing fixed point $\alpha _{c}$ and the rays landing at it on a neighborhood of $\M^{1}_{d} \setminus \{\textrm{root}\}$, such that the renormalization of $P_{c}$ is associated to this fixed point and the external rays landing at it.
 Furthermore, all parameters in this copy have Yoccoz puzzle pieces of all levels with the same labels.
-It is maximal in a sense that it is not contained in any other copy except the actual connectedness locus.
-This homeomorphism, from the copy to the connectedness locus, is not unique because of the symmetry in the connectedness locus.
-However, we make it unique by sending the only root point of the copy to the landing point of the parameter external ray of angle $0$.
-We denote this first renormalization of $P_c$ by $\rr P_c$.
+This copy is maximal in the sense that it is not contained in any other copy except the actual connectedness locus.
+The homeomorphism from the copy to $\M_d$ is not unique because of the rotational symmetry of $\M_d$.
+However, we make it unique by sending the sole root point of the copy to the landing point of the parameter external ray of angle zero.
+We denote this (first) renormalization of $P_c$ by $\rr P_c$.

-Assume that $\rr P_c$ is equal to $P_c^j:U \rightarrow U'$, for some positive integer $j$ and a topological disk $U$ compactly contained in $U'$.
-By straightening theorem, $\rr P_c$ is conjugate to a unicritical polynomial $P_{c'}$.
+Assume that $\rr P_c$ is given as $P_c^j:U \rightarrow U'$, for some positive integer $j$ and topological disks $U$ and $U'$.
+By the straightening theorem, $\rr P_c$ is conjugate to a unicritical polynomial $P_{c'}$.
 The polynomial $P_{c'}$ is determined up to conformal equivalence in this theorem.
-However, there are only $d-1$ polynomials in each conformal class (i.e., $c'\cdot \lambda$, for $\lambda^{d-1}=1$).
-We make this parameter unique by choosing the image of $c$ under the unique homeomorphism determined above.
+However, there are only $d-1$ polynomials in each conformal class (these are $c'\cdot \lambda$, for $\lambda$ with $\lambda^{d-1}=1$).
+We make this parameter unique by choosing the image of $c$ under the unique homeomorphism from the copy to the connectedness locus determined above.